kubernetes-sigs/kueue/keps/973-workload-priority/README.md

 }
 ```

-Also `priorityClassSource` field is added to `WorkloadSpec`.
+Also `PriorityClassSource` field is added to `WorkloadSpec`.
-The `PriorityClass` field can accept both k8s `PriorityClass` and `workloadPriorityClass` names as values.
+The `PriorityClass` field can accept both k8s `PriorityClass` and `WorkloadPriorityClass` names as values.
-To distinguish, when using `workloadPriorityClass`, a `priorityClassSource` field has the "kueue.x-k8s.io/workloadpriorityclass" value.
+To distinguish, when using `WorkloadPriorityClass`, a `PriorityClassSource` field has the `kueue.x-k8s.io/workloadpriorityclass` value.
-When using k8s `PriorityClass`, a `priorityClassSource` field has the "scheduling.k8s.io/priorityclass" value.
+When using k8s `PriorityClass`, a `priorityClassSource` field has the `scheduling.k8s.io/priorityclass` value.

 ```golang
 type WorkloadSpec struct {